 This investigation will examine and report on abuse and neglect of children and young people in State residential care.

-Follow some of the news of the Royal Commission with a monthly blog from our Commissioners.
-This month Commissioner Julia Steenson shares share her thoughts on important implications of Te Tiriti in our work.
+Follow some of the news of the Royal Commission with occasional blogs from our Commissioners.
+In the most recent blog, Commissioner Julia Steenson shares share her thoughts on important implications of Te Tiriti in our work.
 Read more.

 Each survivor who attends a private session is given the opportunity to send a message to Aotearoa New Zealand.